klemjul/diy-pcp-infra/README.md

 ## Provisioning with Terraform

 Infrastructure provisioning is done using Terraform with the OpenStack provider.
 It can be deployed on an OpenStack-compatible infrastructure.
-First prepare your terraform backend and initialize backend for the different infrastructure units and modules using `mise run tf-init`, backend sample config is available [./backend.conf.sample](./backend.conf.sample).
+First prepare your terraform backend and initialize backend for the different infrastructure units and modules using `make tf-init`, backend sample config is available [./backend.conf.sample](./backend.conf.sample).

 Three different infrastructure units can be deployed: